 3. Via UQRDM cloud sync client set up on your desktop or mobile devices - for times when you are working offline

 4. Via HPC facilities (note: only for projects where it has been indicated in the project record that the data needs to be mounted on HPC facilities).

-Any files that you add to the mapped drive will appear via the cloud, and vice versa.
+Any files that you add to the mapped drive are synced, and will appear via the cloud, and vice versa.
 However, please note that when a file is added to the mapped drive initially, it may take up to 3 hours to first appear in the cloud.
 Following this first file upload, any changes to the file will appear immediately on the mapped drive and in the cloud.

 If you experience any difficulties with syncing, please contact ITS Support